Sunoo/homebridge-camera-ffmpeg/README.md

 - `usermqtt`: The username used to connect to your MQTT broker.
 If not set, no authentication is used.
 - `passmqtt`: The password used to connect to your MQTT broker.
 If not set, no authentication is used.
 - `topic`: The base MQTT topic to subscribe to.
 (Default: `homebridge`)
-- `httpport`: The port to listen on for HTTP-based automation.
+- `porthttp`: The port to listen on for HTTP-based automation.
 If not set, HTTP support is not started.
 See the wiki for [more information on using HTTP](https://github.com/Sunoo/homebridge-camera-ffmpeg/wiki/HTTP-Motion).
+- `localhttp`: Only allow HTTP calls from localhost.
+Useful if using helper plugins that translate to HTTP.
+(Default: `false`)

 #### Automation Example